mom-ocean/MOM5/doc/web/user_guide.md

 ### Sample model output

-Sample MOM model output data files are available at GFDL ftp site.
+Sample MOM model output data files are available in the `data/` directory.
 Output files are classified into three subdirectories:

 * `ascii/`: the description of the setup of the run and verbose comments printed out during the run.
 * `restart/`: the model fields necessary to initialize future runs of the model.